marxin/texi2rst-generated/sphinx/gfortran/compiler-characteristics/file-format-of-unformatted-sequential-files.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: file, unformatted sequential, unformatted sequential, sequential, unformatted, record marker, subrecord

 .. _file-format-of-unformatted-sequential-files:

-.. index:: file, unformatted sequential

-.. index:: unformatted sequential

-.. index:: sequential, unformatted

-.. index:: record marker

-.. index:: subrecord

 File format of unformatted sequential files
 *******************************************